Kazan: Highways

-There are federal highway connections to Moscow and Ufa (E-22), Orenburg (R-239), Ul'yanovsk (R-241) and Igra (R-242).
+There are federal highway connections to Moscow and Ufa (E-22), Orenburg (R-239), Ulyanovsk (R-241) and Igra (R-242).
 There are also the R-175 federal highway and "Northern Europe – Western China" (in construction) route near the city.

 There are five bridges across the Kazanka (Qazansu) river in the city, and one bridge connecting Kazan with the opposite bank of the Volga.

 Intercity buses

 There are two bus stations in Kazan—Central and Southern.
-Bus routes connect Kazan with all districts of Tatarstan, Samara, Ufa, Tolyatti, Orenburg, Ulyanovsk, Cheboksary, Sterlitamak, Buzuluk, Baki, and Aktobe.
-It is planned to build new stations in the East, West and North districts instead of Central for relieving city centre.
+Bus routes connect Kazan with all districts of Tatarstan, Samara, Ufa, Tolyatti, Orenburg, Ulyanovsk, Cheboksary, Sterlitamak, Buzuluk, and Aktobe.

 Kazan International Airport

 Kazan International Airport is located 26 km from the city center.
 It is a hub for UVT Aero and Kazan Air Enterprise and hosts eleven air companies.
 The airport is connected with the city by bus route #97 and by a suburban train line.
 There is also the Kazan Borisoglebskoye airfield, home to Kazan Aircraft Production Association, a major aircraft factory, famous in the past as "Aircraft Plant 22" ("22nd Zavod").

 Adjacent to it lies a huge aircraft engines plant ("16th Zavod").
 It produces versions of Tupolev 204 and 214 aircraft.
-In the past an Ilyushin-62, four-engine Russian mainliner, Tupolev-160 "Black Jack" supersonic strategic bomber and Tu-22M tactic bomber were also produced here.
+In the past an Ilyushin-62, four-engine Russian mainliner, Tupolev-160 "Black Jack" supersonic strategic bomber and Tu-22M tactical bomber were also produced here.
 Both these plants and adjacent workers' housing make a whole city district known as "Aviastroitelny" ("Aircraft Builders").

+Barabız (historic)

+A barabus (rendering of Tatar barabız "we are going" + English bus) was a winter public transport in the 19th to early 20th centuries, probably the first public transport in Kazan after cabs.
+They were operated by private carriers who were poor Tatar commoners from surrounding villages.
+A typical barabus was a sledge sheeted with sacking.
+Barabus was a transport of paupers competing with cabs, horse railways and later tramways.
+Until the 1930s, when trams were installed in the suburbs and any private enterprise was prohibited, barabuses were the only transport to connect quarters of poor mill-hands with other parts of the city.